 The University and its employees contribute to the College Pension Plan and Municipal Pension Plan, jointly trusteed pension plans.
 The boards of trustees for these plans represent plan members and employers and are responsible for the management of the pension plan, including investment of the assets and administration of benefits.
 The pension plans are multi-employer defined benefit pension plans.
 Basic pension benefits provided are based on a formula.
-As at August 31, 2017, the College Pension Plan has about 14,000 active members and approximately 7,500 retired members.
-As at December 31, 2016, the Municipal Pension Plan has about 193,000 active members, including approximately 5,800 from colleges.
+As at August 31, 2018, the College Pension Plan has about 14,000 active members and approximately 8,000 retired members.
+As at December 31, 2017, the Municipal Pension Plan has about 197,000 active members, including approximately 6,000 from participating colleges and universities.